lynkeib/lynkeib.github.io/README.md

 Hi there!
 Welcome!
 I am Chengyin, a MSBA student studying at USC and will graduate in May 2020.
 I am really passionate about using my technical skills and my understanding of data to help the business improve its efficiency and profitability.
 As big fan of programming as well, I also work on some development projects that can be helpful to the friends around me in my spare time.

+## About This Site

+Here I list some of the projects I worked on and the projects I am working on.

 ## Projects

 ### Data Projects